chrismcclurg/CLT-Planning/README.md

 **Download [Project Malmo](https://github.com/microsoft/malmo).** The downloaded version should match the version of Python.
 We found Python 3.6 to be the easiest to use.

 ## Results
-Our results for FSCIL-ACS in Minecraft are shown below.
+Our results for Planning with CLT in Minecraft are shown below.
 Map complexity and abstraction type are varied.
 <p align="center">
   <img src="https://github.com/chrismcclurg/CLT-Planning/blob/main/img/planning_results.png" width=40% height=40%>
 </p>